xtech/self-o-mat/README.md

 # The self-o-mat Project
 The self-o-mat project started with the desire to build an __inexpensive photobooth__ for personal use which is able to produce __high quality images__ using __DSLR cameras__.
 Since we wanted to build a solution for personal use, the project needed to run on inexpensive hardware and work with our DSLR cameras.
 Sadly we did not find a project which is able to deliver this - so the self-o-mat project was born.

 Since then, a lot has changed: We have found that many of you share the same view: __Building a photobooth should be easy!__ Therefore we have created a photobooth kit which is now available at: [https://self-o-mat.de](https://self-o-mat.de).
-You can of course just use the open-source software and build your own full-featured photobooth __for free__.
+You can of course just use the open-source software and build your own full-featured DIY-photobox __for free__.

 ## Basics
 _"A Raspberry Pi and a DSLR camera should be all that's necessary to build a high quality photobooth!"_ - This was the basic idea when we started designing the self-o-mat and it hasn't changed since: